sleepymalc/VSCode-LaTeX-Inkscape/README.md

 # Vscode-LaTeX-inkscape
-A way to integrate LaTeX, Vscode and Inkscape in macOS
+A way to integrate LaTeX, Vscode, and Inkscape in macOS

 ## Abstract